adrianostanley/wc-picturecoupon-plugin/README.md

 #### 8 - Only authenticated users can access image information over the API

+Unfortunately, I wasn't able to achieve this with the basic WordPress REST API endpoints.
+Although `WCPC_Rest_API_Controller` has a funcion called `is_allowed()` which is being passed as the `permission_callback` in `register_rest_route`, I couldn't find a way in time to authenticate the requests by including a nonce parameter as suggested by its documentation.
+I left the permissions check returning `true`.

+I was also taking a look at `WC_Jilt_REST_Settings_Controller`, `WC_REST_Controller` and how `wc_rest_check_manager_permissions` works to get a better idea on how SkyVerge does that, but had no success to test that in my development environment.

-**How can I improve this?** Using other better authentication methods like OAuth.
+**How can I improve this?** Using better authentication methods like OAuth2.

 ## Code Implementation Decisions